dra11y/badi-date-rs/README.md

 - 0.2.0
   - BREAKING CHANGES:
+    - BadiDate renamed to LocalBadiDate; BadiDate is now without timezone/coordinates
-    - parameters order: BadiDate::new(year, month, day, timezone, coordinates) to be consistent with other date/time libraries (ymd)
+    - parameters order: LocalBadiDate::new(year, month, day, timezone, coordinates) to be consistent with other date/time libraries (ymd)
     - parameter types (day: u16, year: u8) - to help avoid mixing up order of variables
-    - BadiDate timezone no longer optional
+    - LocalBadiDate timezone no longer optional
-  - NaiveBadiDate to support "generic" Badi dates without timezone/coordinates
+  - BadiDate is now "generic" without timezone/coordinates
   - rename `ToGregorian` and `FromLocal` traits to `ToDateTime` and `FromDateTime`
   - fix documentation so it shows up in docs.rs